thedevd/techBlog/springboot/microservices/README.md

   Once the Zipkin server is started you can go to http://localhost:9411/ to view the Zipkin Server UI Dashboard.

 #### 3. Configure the components to export log trace to zipkin server
-* To export trace to zipkin server over RabbitMQ, add the `zipkin client` and `spring rabbit` dependency in the application's component.
+* To export trace to zipkin server over RabbitMQ instead HTTP, add the `zipkin client` and `spring rabbit` dependency in the application's component.
 (If you use spring-kafka, and set `spring.zipkin.sender.type: kafka`, your app will send traces to a Kafka broker).
 * Taking the same scenario here as in Sleuth demo, lets add spring-rabbit and zipkin-client dependency in [netflix-zuul-api-gateway-server, product-catalog-microservice and inventory-microservice] components of our ecommerce sample application.
   ```xml
   <dependency>